Mutations

 Use Environment Variables

-Section titled “Use Environment Variables”Never hardcode secrets or URLs:
+Section titled “Use Environment Variables”Never hardcode secrets or URLs in your configuration.
+Reference environment variables in webhook URL and header settings:

-Section titled “Handle Failures Gracefully”Configure appropriate retry strategies:
+Section titled “Handle Failures Gracefully”Configure retry strategies based on whether your action is idempotent:

 Section titled “Verify It Works”-